layerlens 3.0.4

 LayerLens #

-Generates a dependency diagram in every folder of your Dart or Flutter
+within every directory of your Dart or Flutter package. -

 NOTE: LayerLens shows inside-package dependencies.
 For cross-package dependencies use flutter pub deps